Behind the Door

 There was one shrill squeak.

 The other chair turned around.
 A miniature version of the man, about half a foot tall, hopped off in its tiny white suit and helmet.
-Evina had no idea what could be inside it.
-It continued to squeak as it walked to a wall and pressed a combination buttons.
+Evina had no idea what it could be inside.
+It continued to squeak as it walked to a wall and pressed a combination of buttons.

-"You still refuse to believe me."
-The man said.
+"You never had faith in me," the man said.
 "But I still have faith that it worked.
-It had to have worked..."
+It had to have worked!"